Wordclock/firmware/README.md

 of things that still need to be done, so feel free to start hacking away ;).

-There is also a [repository][13] over at gitorious.org, which currently is being used as a mirror only.
+There is also a [repository][13] over at gitorious.org, which currently is being used only as a mirror.

 [0]: https://www.mikrocontroller.net/wikifiles/1/17/Wordclock-frontpanel.png "Wordclock Frontpanel"
 [1]: https://www.mikrocontroller.net/topic/156661